gustakoch/super-stock-cars/README.md

 # SuperStock Cars

-Project created at the end of the @da2k JavaScript course!
+Project created at the end of the @fdaciuk JavaScript course!